 |Free||$3.49 per month||$9.99 per month||$14.99 per month|

-There’s a whole lot to like in the Argus 2, but our favorite characteristic has to be its flexibility.
-As with our previous review of Canary’s super-flexible Pro camera, here, too, we have the ability to pick up and move our Argus 2 around the house at a moment’s whim, as our needs and concerns change.
-After all, nothing really stays put in our house; there’s always someone running, eating, jumping on furniture, stealing socks from the laundry…
+There’s a whole lot to like in the Argus 2.
+As noted in my previous review of Canary’s cams, here, too, you can move the Argus 2 around the house at a moment’s whim, as your needs and concerns change.

-It’s nice to have the kind of security camera that can help us not only make sense of all of this activity, but organize it and store it with ease, too.
+It’s nice to have the kind of security camera that can help you not only make sense of all of the activity, but organize it and store it with ease, too.

-And, though this is par for the course in DIY security cameras these days, we still appreciate not having to sign on to any monthly contracts, and we love having the option for local storage.
-For a family like ours, this is a highly effective camera, and one we’re happy to recommend.
+And, though this is par for the course in DIY security cameras these days, it’s still a relief not to have to sign on to any monthly contracts, and to be able to store footage locally.
+For a family like mine, this is a highly effective camera worthy of recommendation.

-We had a great experience contacting customer service, with one exception: Live chat appears to be weak in what it can offer beyond bot-produced links and follow-up questions, so it’s pretty impersonal.
-However, we found that going to Reolink’s support page is sufficient to answer most customer questions, and it even includes a list of common troubleshooting questions and advice.
+Live chat appears to be weak in what it can offer beyond bot-produced links and follow-up questions, so it’s pretty impersonal.
+Thus, Reolink’s support page is probably the best way to get most product or support questions answered, and it even includes a list of common troubleshooting questions and advice.

 Yes.
 They call it “privacy masking,” and just like most security cameras, you’re able to draw over an area in your camera’s view to avoid getting motion alerts from that area.
 It’s great for areas like a front porch or driveway.

-Yes, our Argus 2 has Two-Way Talk, which can be accessed next to the Playback button on Reolink’s app.
-Audio performed well during our tests, allowing us to communicate clearly from anywhere.
+Yes.
+The Argus 2 has Two-Way Talk, which can be accessed next to the Playback button on Reolink’s app.
+Audio performed well during my tests, allowing clear communication from anywhere.

-No. Motion features on Argus 2 are pretty basic.
-If you’re looking for a camera with advanced features like person detection, we’ve found Google Nest IQ’s cameras do the job very well.
+No. Motion features on the Reolink Argus 2 are pretty basic.
+If you’re looking for a camera with advanced features like person detection, Google Nest cameras do the job very well, too.